Nozdub/Password-Generator-2.0/README.md

 ## **Future development**
   Under are elements I would like to improve or add:
-  - Word, number and symbol amount selector in the GUI.
   - A save passwords function that takes it and saves it to a library of passwords and named accounts like {"Twitter": "PASSWORD", "Facebook": "PASSWORD"}, maybe in a       for loop so it's printed downwards.
   - Styling elements, rework colors, maybe add shading.